-PROMs will be available online for a total of eight weeks, four weeks before and four weeks following the estimated date of completion.
-The baseline PROMs will be available for 4 weeks after randomisation.
+PROMs at 4, 8 and 12 months will be available online for a total of six weeks, two weeks before and four weeks following the estimated date of completion.
+The baseline PROMs will be available for four weeks after randomisation.
 Participants will receive an email reminder that the PROM is available in IRSP.
 A further reminder will be sent four weeks after the PRO has become available.